CrowdStrike/puppet-falcon/README.md

 The api install method will use the falcon api to download the correct package version.
 The correct package version depends on what parameters you provide.
 You can see [Examples of each here](#using-the-api-install-method).

-The firt run will cause Puppet to call the approriate CrowdStrike apis to get the information needed to download the sensor package.
+The first run will cause Puppet to call the appropriate CrowdStrike apis to get the information needed to download the sensor package.
 It will then download the sensor package.
-Normal puppet resources then take over.
+After that, normal puppet resources take over.

 If you set `version_manage` to `true` every run will cause the module to consult the CrowdStrike API to get the appropriate package version.
 Then it will determine if the installed version is the same as the returned version.
 If they are not the same, then it will download the correct package version and do the appropriate install/update/downgrade actions.